 Although teachers have a lot on their metaphorical plates, the evidence between health and learning is overwhelming.
-Linking food to the academic curriculum can nurture the wellness of our students.

 Eat-Read-Talk-Write is a classroom-tested approach to developing food literacy in the classroom, kitchen, and garden.
 This pedagogical approach begins with a shared food experience that sets context for literacy and science lessons.
 The cycle can be extended to include Planting-Growing-Harvesting activities in the school garden.
 Lessons connect to food literacy themes and align to Common Core State Standards for ELA/Literacy and Next Generation Science Standards.